The Pandemic dramatically increased screen time for our kids:

-Much of the screen-time was necessary for learning and social interaction because of the Pandemic.
+Much of the screen time was necessary for learning and social interaction because of the Pandemic.
 However, something to consider, early data from a landmark National Institutes of Health (NIH) study that began in 2018 indicates that children who spent more than two hours a day on screen-time activities scored lower on language and thinking tests.
 Some children with more than seven hours a day of screen time experienced thinning of the brain’s cortex.
 The cortex is the part of the brain involved in critical thinking and reasoning.
 This is also the part of the brain that helps kids regulate their emotions.

 What are some of the potentially detrimental effects of too much screen time?

 - Thinning of the brain’s cortex (the part of the brain involved in critical thinking and reasoning.)*